pyrologic/pyrologjs/README.md

 ### The ConfigItem Interface

-Each logger gets its configuration by an instance if `ConfigItem`:
+Each logger gets its configuration by an instance of `ConfigItem`:
 ```ts
 /**
  * configuration item